Tesla Cuts Price Of Model S And Model X On Improved Battery Packs

 — TheStreet (@TheStreet) August 23, 2017

 Meanwhile, Tesla has also released its first mass-market electric vehicle, the Model 3, to its first 30 customers.
 It has a range of 220 miles for the base unit to 310 miles for the premium version, with a starting price of $35,000.
-The cost, however, could go up to around $55,000 if you opt to add the necessary advanced features such as the ability to adjust the seats automatically, as well as the Enhanced Autopilot system.
+The cost, however, could go up to around $55,000 if you opt to add the necessary advanced features, such as the ability to adjust the seats automatically, as well as the Enhanced Autopilot system.
 The insurance cost is not yet included.

 [Featured Image by John Moore/Getty Images]